andyoleinikov/5_lang_frequency/README.md

 # Frequency Analysis of Words

-With this script you find 10 most frequent words in descending order from a cpecified file.
+With this script you find 10 most frequent words in descending order from a specified file.

 # Quickstart